Immersing learners in a scientific ballooning adventure during the 2023/2024 eclipses.

-The project will fully support 70 teams divided into ten pods to facilitate effective education.
-NEBP will provide a learning environment that uses evidence and equity-based practices to make certain the 1,000+ participants are (and feel) supported, engaged, and valued.
-In addition, NEBP will provide infrastructure tools and best practices to help participating institutions build collaborations that could continue far beyond the scope of this project.
+The project fully supports 53 teams divided into nine pods to facilitate effective education.
+NEBP provides a learning environment that uses evidence and equity-based practices to make certain the 750+ participants are (and feel) supported, engaged, and valued.
+In addition, NEBP provides infrastructure tools and best practices to help participating institutions build collaborations that could continue far beyond the scope of this project.

 The following goals and objectives will allow NEBP to broaden participation of STEM learners by immersing teams in an innovative NASA-mission-like adventure with scientific ballooning during the 2023 and 2024 eclipses.

 - Objective 1.1 Promote the development of participants’ STEM career skills by engaging them in equitable, accessible, learner-centered educational experiences

 - Objective 1.2 Increase opportunities for participants to develop their STEM identities as learners and practitioners

 - Objective 1.3 Advance participants’ understanding of the importance of internal, external, organizational, and worldview diversity in education and the workplace

 - Objective 1.4 Grow learners’ awareness of cultural perspectives of science

 - Objective 2.1 Advance learners’ abilities to conduct rigorous, relevant research using scientific data they collect during eclipse campaigns as well as relevant NASA data